purescript-contrib/purescript-book/text/chapter12.md

 - `affjax` - HTTP requests with AJAX and `Aff`.
 - `parallel` - parallel execution of `Aff`.

-The `affjax` library requires the `xhr2` NPM module, which you need to install by running:
+When running outside of the browser (such as in our Node.js environment) the `affjax` library requires the `xhr2` NPM module.
+Install that by running:

 ```shell
 $ npm install